 It isn’t known if Otezla is safe to take during pregnancy.
 Some animal studies have shown harmful effects on the fetus when Otezla was given to pregnant females.

 If you’re pregnant or planning to become pregnant while taking Otezla, talk with your doctor.
 They can help you consider the risks and benefits of continuing Otezla.

 It isn’t known if Otezla is safe to take while breastfeeding.
 In animal studies, Otezla passed into breast milk when the drug was given to pregnant females.

 If you’re breastfeeding or planning to breastfeed, talk with your doctor about the risks and benefits of using Otezla.

-Otezla is meant to be a long-term treatment for psoriatic arthritis, plaque psoriasis, or canker sores from Behçet’s disease.
+Otezla is meant to be a long-term treatment for psoriatic arthritis, plaque psoriasis, or mouth sores from Behçet’s disease.
 When you’re considering taking this drug, it’s helpful to know what side effects may possibly happen.
 For most people, the side effects of Otezla are mild and usually improve after a few weeks.